CodeURJC-DAW-2023-24/webapp10/README.md

 ## 👱 Users
 In our web application we have the following users:
-  - **Anonymous User**: User who accesses the application without logging in.
+  - **Anonymous User**: user who accesses the application without logging in.
-  - **Registered User**: User who has logged into the application after registration.
+  - **Registered User**: user who has logged into the application after registration.
-  - **Administrator**: User in charge of special functions in the application.
+  - **Administrator**: user in charge of special functions in the application.

 ___

 ## 🔓 Permissions
 In our web application we have the following permissions:
-  - **Anonymous User**: User who can view the page and its content, but not participate in any bets.
+  - **Anonymous User**: user who can view the page and its content, but not participate in any bets.
-  - **Registered User**: User who can view the page and its content, and also participate in the available bets.
+  - **Registered User**: user who can view the page and its content, and also participate in the available bets.
-  - **Administrator**: User who can modify, add and delete any bet from the application.
+  - **Administrator**: user who can modify, add and delete any bet from the application.

 ___

 ## 📷 Images
 In our web application we have the following types of images:
-   - **User Profile Photo**: The photo which is shown in the profile of the users.
+   - **User Profile Photo**: the photo which is shown in the profile of the users.
 This image will be upladed by the users.
-   - **Football Matches Photos**: The photo which is shown in each football match on which users can bet.
+   - **Football Matches Photos**: the photo which is shown in each football match on which users can bet.